Recent Enforcement by California District Attorney’s Offices

 A District Attorney’s action, especially where groups of California District Attorney’s Offices have decided to all work together, can be a very serious matter.
 If you get a letter, complaint, or other notice of enforcement action, experienced counsel can assist with formulating a strategy to preserve and compile responsive documents and information, working with specific District Attorney’s Offices on potentially private settlement, getting any necessary extensions of time to respond, analyzing and strategizing about your case and application to applicable laws, and working on any follow up responses.
 Our firm has handled multiple matters with this group of District Attorneys, and we would be happy to talk to you if you are the subject of an investigation.

-This entry was posted on Friday, January 25, 2019 and is filed under FTC Advertising Law Compliance, Internet Law News.
+This entry was posted on Friday, January 25, 2019 and is filed under General News & Firm Announcements, Internet Law News.